 If you’re thinking of shelling out for that designer pair of shoes, remember that you’re allowed goods up to the value of £390 (per item).

-If an item you’ve bought abroad exceeds that amount, you’ll have to pay duty or tax on the full value of that item.
+If an item you’ve bought abroad exceeds that amount, you’ll have to pay duty or tax on the full value of that item and it must be declared at customs.
 This is measured at 2.5% on anything up to the value of £630.
 Anything over this is calculated by customs.